GLOBAL MARKETS-Shares slip, bonds gain on US debt ceiling fears

 "There's a little bit of a risk off trade," said Thomas Graff, fixed-income portfolio manager at Brown Advisory in Baltimore.
 "It looks like stocks reacting negatively to the wrangling over the U.S. debt ceiling, so Treasuries are higher."

-World equity markets and corporate bonds have risen sharply this year on a widely held view that the Federal Reserve's supportive monetary policies will boost the U.S. economic recovery while keeping returns on safe-haven assets such as Treasuries low.
+World share markets and corporate bonds have risen sharply this year on a widely held view that the Fed's supportive monetary policies will boost the U.S. economic recovery while keeping returns on safe-haven assets such as Treasuries low.

 The yen gained against the dollar, rebounding from four straight days of losses that pushed it to a 2-1/2 year low, as a warning from a Japanese minister about the disadvantages of excessive yen weakness prompted investors to shed bearish bets.